jordan-checkoff/Artificial-Life/README.md

 In order to select which of these mutation would occur, a random integer was chosen between 0 and 5.
 If 0 was selected, a random link was deleted.
 If 1 was selected, a random link was added.
 For any other numbers, a random synapse weight was updated.
 This produced a 16.7% chance of a node being added, a 16.7% chance of a node being deleted, and a 66.7% chance of a random weight being updated.
 This process is outlined in the following diagram:

 <img src="evolve.png" width="50%">

+### Fitness
+Fitness was measured by calculating the distance that the creature travelled in the +x direction at the end of the simulation.
+Creatures who travelled further in the +x direction were favored.

 ## Sources
 This project was developed with the help of the Ludobots course on reddit: https://www.reddit.com/r/ludobots/